 I have one more Do for you that I really think will help you out.

 DO stay positive.
 The training process is long and it is hard but it is worth it.
 You’ll have those days where you’ll want to quit.
 Don’t quit.
 Stay the course and you CAN do this.

 Remember- have fun and enjoy yourself.

 *Be Sure To Pin For Later!

-Subscribe (Free!) to my newsletter and I will send you my 6 week 5k training plan for free!
+Subscribe (Free!) to my newsletter and I will send you my 6 Habits to Make Your Runs more successful!
 Once subscribed, I'll send you a weekly motivational newsletter!

 Enter my free fitness resource library for my latest fitness and lifestyle downloads!
 Password is 'loveyourself' -- please copy and paste that in at the link above.
 Thanks for being a subscriber!!